-The Brazilian Geological Survey (CPRM) undertook magnetometric and gammaspectrometric air surveys covering most of Rio de Janeiro State (Mourao, 1995).
+The Brazilian Geological Survey (CPRM) undertook magnetometric and gamaspectrometric air surveys covering most of Rio de Janeiro State (Mourao, 1995).
 The results of these surveys evidenced the major geological trends and were used as an initial guide in the present study.
-In another study, in the adjacent area in São Vicente District, Araruama County, MELLO (1995) made a geophysical prospecting using DC - resistivity, and the interpretation of these data revealed the existence of a granite-gneiss weathering basement with apparent resistivities $(\rho{a})$ of 2300 - 2800 $\Omega$ m, which shows localized fractures or faults saturated with water ( $\rho_a \approx$ 900 - 1800 Ωm), besides fracture-saturated C weathering ( $\rho{a} \approx 215 \ \Omega m$ ) and impermeable B ( $\rho{a}$ $\approx$ 620 $\Omega$ m) horizons.
-Above the basement and in the form of a lithological discordance, there is quartz - feldspatic sandy or clayey sedimentary package, which is saturated ( $\rho_a \approx 27 - 35, 78 - 100$ , 165 - 230 $\Omega$ m) and has an average thickness of 35 m.
-Thus, it can be concluded that, excluding the bedrock, the highest values of $\rho{a}$ are associated with geological formations presenting coarse grains and greater porosity and permeability, embedded in non-saline saturated solution.
-Consequently, there are plenty of conditions to find fresh water in the studied region, as much as in the crystalline fractured rocks at the portions where exist a thick sediment package.
-Therefore, with the estimation of the electrical resistivity, it is also possible to detect the subsurface zones filled by saline water due to the occurrence of sea water intrusion, which has low $\rho_a$ values.
+In another study, in the adjacent area in São Vicente District, Araruama County, MELLO (1995) made a geophysical prospecting using DC - resistivity, and the interpretation of these data revealed the existence of a granitegneiss weathering basement with apparent resistivities (ρ_a) of 2300 - 2800 Ω m, which shows localized fractures or faults saturated with water ($\rho_a \approx 900$ - 1800 Ω m), besides fracture-saturated C weathering ($\rho_a \approx 215 \ \Omega m$) and impermeable B ($\rho_a \approx 620 \ \Omega m$) horizons.
+Above the basement and in the form of a lithological discordance, there is quartz feldspatic sandy or clayey sedimentary package, which is saturated ($\rho_a \approx 27 - 35, 78 - 100, 165 -$ 230 Ω m) and has an average thickness of 35 m.
+Thus, we can conclude that, excluding the bedrock, the highest values of ρ_a are associated with geological formations presenting coarse grains and greater porosity/permeability, embedded in non-saline saturated solution.
+In this form, there is plenty of conditions to find fresh water in the studied region, as much in the crystalline fractured rocks as the portions where exist a thick sediment package.
+Therefore, with the estimation of the electrical resistivity, it is also possible to detect the zones invaded by the saline water intrusion coming from the sea, which has low ρ_a values.